botpress/botpress-examples/motivation-bot/README.md

 This tutorial will show you how easy it is to build a motivation bot using Botpress and Messenger.
 For this purpose, we will build a bot from scratch and we will end up with a little motivation bot in about 30 minutes.
 If you have any problems, do not hesitate to talk to us on our [Public Chatroom](https://gitter.im/botpress/core), it will be a pleasure for us to answer your requests.

-If you don't want to follow up our step-by-step guide to build this bot, you can clone this repository and just try it by linking it to a Facebook Page (Step #6).
-If you clone the repository, don't forget to do `npm install` in your cloned repository.
+If you don't want to follow up our step-by-step guide, you can clone this repository and just try it by linking it to a Facebook Page (Step #6).
+If you clone the repository, don't forget to run `npm install` in your cloned repository.

 ## Requirements